dhnorton/Cuis-Smalltalk-life/RoughGuide.md

 - Model is independent of the views

-- Example of updating all views when one view changes

 - Example of changing one view having no effect on other views

 - Use of #when:send:to: and #triggerEvent: for communication between view and model (Observer Pattern)